 10) Get the job done

 During the planning stage, make sure you fully understand the purpose and aims of the workshop.
-This will put in the best possible position to select activities or methods of teaching that will help you achieve those aims.
+This will put you in the best possible position to select activities or methods of teaching that will help you achieve those aims.

 There you go ten tips that will hopefully help your facilitation skills and workshop delivery.
 If you agree, disagree or I’ve missed anything important then feel free to comment below.

 Like this post?
-Pin to save it for your next team building session!
+Pin to save it for your next team-building session!